GitauHarrison/notes/comment_moderation.md

 ## Flask Web Forms

-Flask-WTF uses Python classes to represent web forms.
+Another extension that we will use in our application is the `Flask-WTF`.
+It uses Python classes to represent web forms.
 The form classes define the variable fields we would like to have in our forms.

 ### Define Comment Form